braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/users_and_subscriptions.md

 If the user disables push, Braze marks them as foreground push disabled and no longer attempts to send them push messages.
 The filter `Push Enabled` will result in `false` for this user.
 You can still continue to send background (silent) push notifications with the segmenting filter `Background Push Enabled = true`.

-On Android, Braze will move a user to be push disabled if:
+For Android, Braze will move a user to be push disabled if:

 - A user uninstalls the app from their device.
 - Braze receives a bounce when sending to a specific token (sometimes caused by app updates, uninstalls, new push token version, or format).